-Housing is a top priority across our service areas.
-We know that Housing Is Health.
-Without a secure place to stay, you can’t build a life or take care of your health.
-In Lane County, we have partnered with regional organizations and invested more than $2 million in local programs that address homelessness.
+Housing is one our top priorities.
+We know that without a secure place to stay, you can’t build a life or take care of your health.
+In Lane County, we have partnered with regional organizations and invested more than $2 million in local programs that address housing security.

 In addition to financial support, Kaiser Permanente staff participate in local committees and workgroups providing expertise and technical assistance to important community initiatives.

-- We supported White Bird Medical Clinic in creating a safe COVID-19 screening and testing center for Lane County’s unhoused.
+- Awarded grant to White Bird Medical Clinic to help create a safe COVID-19 screening and testing center for Lane County’s unhoused.

-- Over a year in the making, Endeavor Eugene was launched in February 2021 to help the business community address equity, inclusion, and diversity within local workplaces.
+- Partnered with the Eugene Chamber of Commerce to develop Endeavor Eugene.
+The program was created help the business community address equity, inclusion, and diversity within local workplaces.

-- Springfield Volunteers in Medicine is a 2-year $100,000 initiative focused on increasing oversight of diabetic patients, instituting a vision services program, outreaching to the Latino community, and improving intra-clinic operations and communication.
+- Provided funding to Springfield Volunteers in Medicine for a multi-focused initiative that includes increasing oversight of diabetic patients, instituting a vision services program, expanding outreaching to the Latino community, and improving intra-clinic operations and communication.